napalu/goopt/v2/README.md

 While simple CLIs are easy with goopt, its real power shines in complex applications:
 - **Deep Integration with Go Structs**: Define your entire CLI, including commands, subcommands, namespaced flags, and inheritance, directly within your Go configuration structs using goopt tags.
 This provides compile-time checks and a highly declarative approach not found elsewhere.
 - **True Hierarchical Flags**: Define flags at any level of your command structure (app, app service, app service start).
 Flags are automatically inherited by subcommands but can be precisely overridden where needed.
-Access flags contextually using parser.Get("flag", "app", "service").
 - **Flexible Organization**: Mix and match struct-tag definitions with programmatic configuration.
-Use nested structs for flag namespacing (--database.host) or embed shared configurations directly into commands.
+Use nested structs for flag namespacing or embed shared configurations directly into commands.
 - **Contextual Flags**: Easily define flags that are only valid after a command, like `create --force file.txt`, without needing complex manual checks.

 ## Key Features